Neuroendo-mdLab/RP-units/README.md

 6. Run the *Setup.sh*.
 A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.

-7. Answer the questions listed below:
+7. Configure some items listed below:
-    - a
+    - RP-unit's MachineID
-    - a
+    - RP-unit's IP-address

    After answering, cloning of RP-units will be finished.
 It becomes possible to access and operate the RP-units though the SSH remote login.